WillKirkmanM/modworkshop-dl/README.md

 ## ℹ A Command-Line Utility Tool for Installing Mods from [Mod Workshop](https://modworkshop.net/)

+# ⚠ Migration to a new Version ⚠
+With the new addition of the [Modworkshop.net API](https://modworkshop.net/api/).
+I am in the process of cleaning up the code to implement these new additions (removes the tedious web scraping, YES!).
+This will be in the form of a version 2.
+View the [Development Branch Here](https://github.com/WillKirkmanM/modworkshop-dl/tree/v2)

 ## Install (Conventional)
 ```sh
 mkdir "C:\Program Files (x86)\Modworkshop-DL"